jitinsharma/jitinsharma.com/content/posts/2025-05-08---finding-network-in-a-haystack/index.md

 - **Reduced Latency**: Built-in encryption, no separate TLS handshake

 Unfortunately, `okhttp` doesn't support HTTP3 natively, but we can use Google's [Cronet](https://developer.android.com/develop/connectivity/cronet) library, which can also plug into `okhttp` stack but with limited [features](https://github.com/google/cronet-transport-for-okhttp).

+**Fun side note**

+Google introduced [SPDY](https://www.chromium.org/spdy/spdy-whitepaper/) protocol to overcome HTTP1 limitations, which eventually was used in HTTP2.
+Same is repeated with QUIC, which was introduced by Google and eventually made it's way to HTTP3.

 ## Measurement
 If using `okhttp` , you can attach an `EventListener` to the `Builder`, which can then be used to measure different stages of http calls.